Chernobyl disaster: Evacuation

 To expedite the evacuation, residents were told to bring only what was necessary, and that they would remain evacuated for approximately three days.
 As a result, most personal belongings were left behind, and residents were only allowed to recover certain items after months had passed.
 By 15:00, 53,000 people were evacuated to the Kiev region.
 The next day, talks began for evacuating people from the 10 km zone.
 Ten days after the accident, the evacuation area was expanded to 30 km.
-The Chernobyl Nuclear Power Plant Exclusion Zone has remained ever since, although its shape has changed and its size has expanded.
+The Chernobyl exclusion zone has remained ever since, although its shape has changed and its size has expanded.

 The surveying and detection of isolated fallout hotspots outside this zone over the following year eventually resulted in 135,000 long-term evacuees in total.
 The years between 1986 and 2000 saw the near tripling in the total number of permanently resettled persons from the most severely contaminated areas to approximately 350,000.
 A new city of Slavutych has been built across the Dnieper marshes to house Chernobyl Nuclear Power Plant employees instead of Pripyat, with a direct rail connection to the Chernobyl NPP.